The McCormick martingale optimal transport: Motivation and implication of causality

 Motivated by the nonanticipativity condition, we propose to further restrict the MOT problem \eqref{eq:MOT} by considering bicausal plans:

+Another motivation for considering bicausality in MOT arises from its connection to the no-arbitrage condition and market completeness \cite{krvsek2024general}.
+Suppose the classic MOT minimization problem in \eqref{eq:MOT} has an optimizer $\pi^*$, where bicausality conditions are not imposed.
+Let $\mu^* \in \cP(\cX_{1:N})$ and $\nu^* \in \cP(\cY_{1:N})$ be the marginals of $\pi^*$ on $\cX_{1:N}$ and $\cY_{1:N}$, respectively.
+Then $\pi^* \in \Pi(\mu^*, \nu^*)$. \citet[Section 3.1]{krvsek2024general} established that if the market with assets $X$ and $Y$ is complete, then the coupling $\pi^*$ satisfies the no-arbitrage condition in \citet[Definition 3.1]{krvsek2024general} if and only if the coupling $\pi^*$ is bicausal.
+The definition of completeness in \cite{krvsek2024general} depends on the marginals $\mu^*$ and $\nu^*$.
+Let $\mathbb{F}^X$ denote the canonical filtration of $X_{1:N}$.
+A market is said to be complete, if for every $(\mathbb{F}^X, \mu^*)$-martingale $M^X$, there exists an $\mathbb{F}^X$-adapted process $\Delta^X = \{\Delta^X_t\}^{N-1}_{t=0}$, such that

+The same condition is imposed when replacing $X$ with $Y$ and $\mu^*$ with $\nu^*$; see \citet[Equation 3.1]{krvsek2024general} for details.
+Although the marginals $\mu^*$ and $\nu^*$ across different maturities are not specified in advance, this result still offers an alternative perspective for interpreting bicausality conditions.

-Before delving into the main results, we discuss some properties for the bicausal MOT \eqref{eq:bi_MOT}.
+Before presenting McCormick relaxations, we discuss some properties for the bicausal MOT \eqref{eq:bi_MOT}.
 The first consequence of the bicausal condition is the equivalence of the martingale property under individual filtrations and the joint filtration.
-The proof of Proposition \ref{prop:joint_indiv} directly applies the causality condition \eqref{eq:causal1} and is therefore omitted. \begin{proposition} If $\pi$ is a bicausal transport plan in $\Pi(\bar{\mu}, \bar{\nu})$, then the martingale condition \eqref{eq:mart} under the filtration generated by $(X, Y)$ is equivalent to the following martingale condition \eqref{eq:mart_ind} with the filtration generated by each asset:
+The proof of Proposition \ref{prop:joint_indiv} directly applies the causality condition \eqref{eq:causal1} and is therefore omitted.
+Besides, the tower property can be used to establish the converse direction, showing that \eqref{eq:mart} implies \eqref{eq:mart_ind}.
+However, the tower property cannot generally prove that \eqref{eq:mart_ind} implies \eqref{eq:mart}. \begin{proposition} Suppose $\pi \in \Pi(\bar{\mu}, \bar{\nu})$ and the following martingale condition holds with the filtration generated by each asset: